 And I think people need to stop assuming that there are only two positions on anything, and that if your opponent doesn’t agree with you, he or she must have the polar opposite view.

 [Edit note: a section relating to claims by Sam Harris on the motives of suicide bombers has been removed after I discovered writings by Robert Pape, of the University of Chicago, that contradicted Harris.
-I will make that disagreement the subject of a separate blog post in the near future.]
+See footnote four below.
+I will make that disagreement the subject of a separate blog post in the near future if possible.]

-And here are five possible positions on Islam and terrorism: (i) Islam is an inherently violent religion (in which, what do you say about Indonesia?), (ii) It’s the product of European errors in drawing national boundaries in the 1920s, (iii) it’s the product of social disadvantage (say, in France), (iv) it’s due to the influence of Wahhabism and Saudi Arabian money around the world, and (v) it’s vastly over rated compared to white supremacist and non-religious violence (at least in the US.
+And here are five possible positions on Islam and terrorism: (i) Islam is an inherently violent religion (in which case, what do you say about Indonesia?), (ii) It’s the product of European errors in drawing national boundaries in the 1920s, (iii) it’s the product of social disadvantage (say, in France), (iv) it’s due to the influence of Wahhabism and Saudi Arabian money around the world, and (v) it’s vastly over rated compared to white supremacist and non-religious violence, at least in the US.
 Remember, I’m not (in this post) advocating any of those positions, I’m simply illustrating that there are more than two positions.

 I’m not concerned here about which of these is correct.
 All I’m doing is illustrating that multiple positions are possible.

 Also, for the record, the Muslim community in Ballarat have the same rights to build a mosque as a bunch of Buddhists would have to build a temple, and yes, we should accept some of the Syrian refugees, and to me the ‘Reclaim Australia’ bunch look and sound like crazy people.
 Ditto Donald Trump’s outbursts in the last week about banning Muslim immigration.]